Accredited Online Medical Assistant Certification Programs

 At the same time, students in this program will observe and practice the skills they are learning online at externship clinics under the supervision of experienced medical professionals during instructor-led remote labs and in-clinic experiences with clinical staff.
 Graduates will take the National Healthcareer Association MA examination at the end of this program.

-The curriculum covers topics such as taking vital signs; venipuncture; rooming patients; social determinants of health; health coaching; integrated team-based primary care; working in an interprofessional team; and managing a large panel.
+The curriculum covers taking vital signs; venipuncture; rooming patients; social determinants of health; health coaching; integrated team-based primary care; working in an interprofessional team; and managing a large panel.

 • Accreditation: Accrediting Bureau of Health Education Schools (ABHES)